 Our mission at Rye College is to ‘create bright futures for all’.
 With this in mind, we work hard to ensure that every child is happy and well supported on their educational journey with us.
 We want every child to grow and flourish in our care.

 Our college is set in the attractive heart of 1066 country and is a place where students feel safe and have space to learn.
-We pride ourselves on being a close knit community where students are known as individuals and where their talents are nurtured.
+We pride ourselves on being a close-knit community where students are known as individuals and where their talents are nurtured.

 We are part of a family of schools that serve the young people of Rye from two to sixteen years of age, truly making us a 'local community college'.
 We are driven by a pursuit of high academic standards regardless of start points and a desire for all students to experience an exceptional education.